dataesr/bso-publications/doc/bso.md

 enables to snapshot the whole database, which is an asset to analyse OA dynamics.

 All publications types are considered (journal articles, proceedings, books, book chapters, ...) as soon as documents are associated to a Crossref DOI.
-Many types are being coded in the metadata, but for the sake of results and figure clarity, we regrouped them in the following categories, namely journal articles, proceedings, preprints, book chapters, books, the rest being gathered in an 'Others' category .
+Many types are being coded in the metadata, but for the sake of results and figure clarity, we regrouped them in the following categories, namely journal articles, proceedings, preprints, book chapters, books, the rest being gathered in an 'Others' category.
 It is important to note that the 'preprint' type does not appear as such in the available metadata (it is generally declared as a journal article).
 Some preprint detection is based on the dissemination platform information.
 At the time this article is written, only the Cold Spring Harbor Laboratory platforms (BioRxiv, MedRxiv) are covered, but it will be extended as soon as other preprint dissemination platforms would start using Crossref DOIs, or whether Unpaywall reverts its policy and covers Datacite DOIs, which would enable us to include ArXiv preprints.

 #### 2.1.1.2 French Open Science Monitor in Health